Malachite01/Malachite01/README.md

 ## My works

-- 📲 [An electron/node.js application](https://github.com/Malachite01/appTransfertMobile) made to automatically transfer all pictures from an android phone to a computer.
-Its goal is to simplify the process of making regular local saves.

 - 📡 [A ftp-proxy](https://github.com/Malachite01/proxy-ftp) made in C. It is compatible with commands such as pwd, cd, ls, get, ...

 - 📨 [A simple client-server communication project](https://github.com/Malachite01/tsock-Insa) made in C, implementing basic client-server model using TCP and UDP(to show data loss).
 It includes socket creation, message construction, error handling.